-1. GENERAL
+1. General Responsibilities

-- 1.1 Lead Members of the Council will undertake responsibility for particular areas of the Council's business as specified below: - 1.2 Each Lead Member or their deputy will report on all relevant matters to the Council at its meetings and as may otherwise be required by the Chairman.
-In addition, each Lead Member or their deputy will also issue a written report to all Councillors for comment and questions by the Wednesday of the week prior to the next Council Meeting.
-These reports and answers will be put on the Parish Council website on the Friday prior to the meeting. - 1.3 Each Lead Member will work with the RFO to produce an outline financial forecast by September of each year covering the areas for which he is responsible, to be used in the preparation of the Precept to be levied for the following year.
+- 1.1 Lead Members are appointed to oversee specific areas of the Council's business, as detailed below. - 1.2 Each Lead Member, or their deputy, must: - Report on relevant matters at Council meetings and as requested by the Chairman. - Submit a written report to all Councillors by the Wednesday preceding each Council meeting, allowing time for questions and comments. - Ensure that reports and responses are published on the Parish Council website by the Friday before the meeting in coordination with the Clerk. - 1.3 Each Lead Member shall work with the Responsible Financial Officer (RFO) to prepare an outline financial forecast for their area of responsibility by September each year, to inform the following year's Precept.